The Perfect Scottish Highlands Tour from Edinburgh: Glencoe, Loch Ness, and Pitlochry in One Day

 Driving Through Inverness and Past Culloden

 After exploring Loch Ness, your journey continues north toward Inverness, often called the “capital of the Highlands.”
-While you won’t stop long here, the drive through the area gives you a glimpse into a more modern side of Highland life, still surrounded by the beauty of the mountains.
+While you won’t stop long here, the drive through the area gives you a glimpse into the modern side of Highland life, still surrounded by the beauty of the mountains.

 This leg of the journey is a mix of history and reflection.
 By this point, you’ve seen the dramatic side of the Highlands, and now you get a glimpse of its history and personality.